budzianowski/multiwoz/data/MultiWOZ_2.2/README.md

 ```

 There are some non-categorical slots whose values are carried over from another
 slot in the dialogue state.
-Their values don't explicitly appear in the
+Their values don"t explicitly appear in the
 utterances.

 For example, a user utterance can be *"I also need a taxi from the restaurant to